Wheest/wheest.github.io/_posts/2023-09-05-signal_compress_docker_compose.md

 <!--more-->

 I was keen to explore the [Llama 2 family of models](https://ai.meta.com/llama/), since I've got a keen interest in generative models, and try to integrate them into my group chats so my pals and I can pick and poke at them.
-As a first test, I considered chat log summarisation.
+As a first test, I considered chat log summarization.
+To achieve this project, I followed 5 steps, which I expand on in the following sections:

+1. access the encrypted Signal database.
+2. an environment to execute the DNN model.
+3. an Docker environment to simplify the Signal data processing.
+4. a container orchestration configuration to combine the two components.
+5. a reasoned approach to data management.

+I am not a security professional, but I have attempted to make sensible design decisions to reduce the attack surface, and anticipate additional risks.
+If I was making something production ready, further collaboration and design refinement would be needed.
+Feel free to get in touch if you think of any other security risks that I haven't covered!

 ### Signal Database Access

-Signal encryption uses [SQLCipher](https://github.com/sqlcipher/sqlcipher), which uses 256 bit AES encryption of SQLite database files.
+Signal encrypts its local database using [SQLCipher](https://github.com/sqlcipher/sqlcipher), which uses 256 bit AES encryption of SQLite database files.
 The Signal developers maintain an implementation of SQLite in Node.js called [better-sqlite3](https://github.com/signalapp/better-sqlite3), for which they are currently using [v4.5.2 of SQLCipher](https://github.com/signalapp/Signal-Desktop/commit/e33bcd80b7544f46abfc628c8109f7a3deaf78c0).
 All of Signal's data is stored in a single database file.
 Depending on your OS, you can find the database at: